KhronosGroup/glTF-Tutorials/gltfTutorial/gltfTutorial_020_Skins.md

 The joint matrix for each joint has to perform the following transformations to the vertices:

-- The vertices have to be prepared to be transformed with the *current* global transform of the joint node.
-Therefore, they are transformed with the `inverseBindMatrix` of the joint node.
-This is the inverse of the global transform of the joint node *in its original state*, when no animations have been applied yet.
+- The vertices have to be transformed with the `inverseBindMatrix` of the joint node, to bring them into the same coordinate space as the joint.
 - The vertices have to be transformed with the *current* global transform of the joint node.
 Together with the transformation from the `inverseBindMatrix`, this will cause the vertices to be transformed only based on the current transform of the node, in the coordinate space of the current joint node.
-- The vertices have to be transformed with *inverse* of the global transform of the node that the mesh is attached to, because this transform is already done using the model-view-matrix, and thus has to be cancelled out from the skinning computation.

 So the pseudocode for computing the joint matrix of joint `j` may look as follows:

     jointMatrix(j) =
-      globalTransformOfNodeThatTheMeshIsAttachedTo^-1 *
       globalTransformOfJointNode(j) *
       inverseBindMatrixForJoint(j);